James Wade: 2019

 Wade defeated Japanese Qualifier Seigo Asada 3–2 in the second round of the 2019 World Championship, a high quality, feisty affair in which Wade came under criticism for his celebrations aimed towards Asada.
 Wade later apologized for his actions.
 In the third round, Wade would go 0–2, and 1–3 down to Keegan Brown in a hostile atmosphere before producing a remarkable 4–3 comeback win.
 Wade became the 7th top 10 seed to crash out before the Quarter-Final stage, losing 4–3 to Ryan Joyce in the last 16.
 Wade was picked for the 2019 Premier League Darts on the 10-year anniversary of him winning the event.
 Wade's Masters campaign began with a 10–7 victory of Gerwyn Price.
 He followed the win with victories over Joe Cullen in the Quarter-Finals and Peter Wright in the Semi-Finals to set up a final with Michael van Gerwen.
 Wade lost the final 11–5 to Van Gerwen.
 Wade kicked off the 2019 Premier League Darts in style with a 7–4 win over outgoing Raymond van Barneveld with a 99 average.
 In week 4 of the 2019 Premier League Darts he beat Michael van Gerwen 7–3 Averaging 95.65.
 Wade continued his excellent form at the UK Open, dismantling fellow countryman James Wilson (darts player) 10–1 in the 4th round.
 Wade followed up the victory with a 10–7 win over Max Hopp but was surprisingly beaten 7–10 by Ross Smith in the round of 16.
 In week 5 of the 2019 Premier League Darts, Wade averaged 110 in his 7–0 whitewash win over Daryl Gurney sending him to the summit of the league table.
 Wade hit a 9-darter in a German Darts Championship match which he lost 5–6 to Darren Webster.
-Wade won Players Championship 9 in Barnsley defeating the likes of Mark Webster, Christian Kist, Peter Hudson, Aaron Monk, Adrian Lewis, Scott Baker and Michael Smith in the final.
+Wade won Players Championship 9 in Barnsley defeating the likes of Mark Webster, Christian Kist, Peter Hudson, Arron Monk, Adrian Lewis, Scott Baker and Michael Smith in the final.
 The tournament victory was his first on the Players Championships since 2015 and the 12th Players Championship of his career.
 Wade followed the win up with another title in Barnsley the following week – Players Championship 11 – beating Michael Smith in a repeat final, 8–6.
 Wade made it a back-to-back double in Barnsley and 3 out of 4, winning Players Championship 12, defeating the likes of Luke Woodhouse, Christian Kist, Ted Evetts, Stephen Bunting, Jonny Clayton, Michael Smith and Jeffrey de Zwaan in the final.
 The title was Wade's 34th in the PDC.
 Wade made the Semi-finals of the Premier League for the first time since 2013, defeating Rob Cross 8–6 on the final night of the league stage season, finishing 3rd on the table.
 Wade would go on to lose 10–5 to Rob Cross the following week in the Semi-Finals at The O2.
 Wade won a 4th Players Championship title of the year at Wigan, PC 18, defeating the likes of Benito van de Pas, Yordi Meeuwisse, Keegan Brown, Rowby-John Rodriguez, Callan Rydz, Krzysztof Ratajski, and José de Sousa in the final.
 Wade's 4 PDC titles in one calendar year equalled a personal record set back in 2009.